-- To make a continuing assessment of the state of the art and suggest the direction of change in the field of descriptive cataloging. - To recommend solutions to problems relating not only to bibliographic description but also to the choice and form of access points, other than subject access points. - To initiate proposals for additions to and revisions of the cataloging standard currently supported by ALA and to review proposals initiated by other groups or individuals.
-To develop official ALA positions on such proposals in consultation with other appropriate ALA units and organizations in the United States. - To instruct the ALA Representative(s) to the North American RDA Committee regarding the official ALA position and to suggest acceptable bases for negotiations. - To develop official ALA positions on proposed international cataloging policies and standards pertaining to the committee's area of responsibility and to advise the official ALA representative to the organization developing such policies and standards; or, if there is no official ALA representative, to act as the clearinghouse within ALA for review of these policies and standards and to serve as the formal liaison between ALA and the originating organizations. - To encourage the United States library and information services community to express opinions on issues under consideration through timely dissemination of information in relevant media. - To keep the profession informed by reporting committee actions promptly through appropriate communication channels.
+- To make a continuing assessment of the state of the art and suggest the direction of change in the field of descriptive cataloging. - To recommend solutions to problems relating to bibliographic description and to the choice and form of access points, other than subject access points. - To initiate proposals for additions to and revisions of the cataloging standard currently supported by ALA, to review proposals initiated by other groups or individuals on such standards, and to develop official ALA positions on such proposals in consultation with other appropriate ALA units and organizations in the United States. - To transmit to the ALA Representative(s) to the North American RDA Committee (NARDAC) such official ALA positions and to suggest acceptable bases for further development of proposals under consideration. - To develop official ALA positions on proposed international cataloging policies and standards pertaining to the committee's area of responsibility and to advise the official ALA representative to the organization developing such policies and standards; or, if there is no official ALA representative, to act as the clearinghouse within ALA for review of these policies and standards and to serve as the formal liaison between ALA and the originating organizations. - To encourage the United States library and information services community to express opinions on issues under consideration through timely dissemination of information in relevant media. - To keep the profession informed by reporting committee actions promptly through appropriate communication channels.